Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Background

-Vision and language representations are combined into joint embeddings prior to action decoding.
-Fusion may occur during feature extraction using techniques such as FiLM~\cite{perez2018film}, or after extraction via feature concatenation or cross-attention mechanisms~\cite{du2023learning}.
-Action policy heads differ by implementation: multilayer perceptrons are prevalent, while Gaussian mixture models~\cite{reynolds2009gaussian} and diffusion-based heads~\cite{chi2023diffusion} have been employed to capture multimodal manipulation.
+Vision and language representations are fused into joint embeddings before action decoding.
+Fusion can occur during feature extraction (e.g., FiLM~\cite{perez2018film}) or post-extraction via feature concatenation or cross-attention~\cite{du2023learning}.
+Action policy heads vary by implementation: multilayer perceptrons are common, while Gaussian mixture models~\cite{reynolds2009gaussian} and diffusion-based heads~\cite{chi2023diffusion} can be employed to represent multimodal manipulation.

+Foundation VLA models following this general structure have shown strong potential on robotic manipulation tasks~\cite{brohan2023rt, kimopenvla, intelligence2025pi_, intelligence2025pi05, wu2023unleashing, cheang2024gr, team2024octo, liurdt, li2024cogact, liu2024robomamba}.
+A notable trend is the use of auxiliary datasets in addition to pure manipulation data~\cite{kimopenvla, li2024cogact, team2024octo}, including visual question answering~\cite{brohan2023rt, liu2024robomamba}, internet videos~\cite{wu2023unleashing, cheang2024gr, intelligence2025pi_, intelligence2025pi05}, and the foundation vision tasks~\cite{team2025gemini}.
+This large-scale, heterogeneous training, together with the generalization capacity of vision-language encoders, yields broader generalization than traditional robot policies, with demonstrations on single-arm~\cite{deng2025graspvla}, bi-arm~\cite{liurdt}, and humanoid platforms~\cite{bjorck2025gr00t}.
+Nevertheless, out-of-the-box performance and reliability of the foundation VLA model remain limited, underscoring the need for post-training.